sgolovine/www-2021/public/posts/migrating-from-gatsby-to-nextjs/post.md

 published: true
 ---

-I have a tradition of sorts, every year I will rebuild my website from scratch.
-This year thought as it was getting to be around that time, I found myself looking at my website and not really wanting to change the design in any meaningful way.
-That's when I decided that this year rather than a full rebuild, I would instead migrate my site from Gatsby to NextJS.

-My first attempt at a migration happened about a month ago when I tried to move from Gatsby to a combination of Vite and [vite-plugin-ssr](https://vite-plugin-ssr.com/).
-Though this seemed like the ideal solution at first, I quickly found myself writing far too much code to work around some of the limitations of the plugin, before scrapping the work altogether and migrating to NextJS instead.
+Over the past few weeks, I successfully migrated my website from Gatsby to NextJS.
+The process was fairly straightforward but not without a few hiccups at times.
+In this post I'll break down all the changes I had to make and examine the migration process for a website with a built in blog and connected to a CMS.
+Overall the migration was a success thought it took quite a bit of work getting away from some of the heavy handed aspects of Gatsby.

 ## But Why

 I'm sure you are wondering, why migrate?
 There is nothing inherently wrong with Gatsby as a framework, in-fact when you compare feature sets, it's pretty dang close to what NextJS offers.
 For me it came down to two reasons: first NextJS recently came out with their own compiler which uses [SWC](https://swc.rs/) under the hood, this was much faster than Gatsby's webpack implementation.
 The other big reason is React 18, Gatsby kinda has support for React 18 with full support in the works, NextJS already has full support.
-But beyond that the other big reason was simply: I wanted to (if I'm being honest this was the main reason).
+But beyond that I just wanted to see what such a process would look like.
+When it comes to building SSR websites in React, the two top frameworks are Gatsby and NextJS, both with some major players using each one.
+I wanted to see how hard it would be to move from one framework to the other.

 ## Getting Ready